angular/angular/docs/DEVELOPER.md

 **Note**: The ellipsis in the commands above is not meant to be substituted by a package name, but is used by Bazel as a wildcard to execute all tests in the specified path.
 To execute tests for a single package, the commands are (exemplary):
-- `yarn test-ivy-aot //packages/core/...` for all tests, or
+- `yarn test //packages/core/...` for all tests, or
-- `yarn test-ivy-aot //packages/core/test:test_web_firefox` for a particular test suite.
+- `yarn test //packages/core/test:test_web_firefox` for a particular test suite.

 **Note**: The first test run will be much slower than future runs.
 This is because future runs will benefit from Bazel's capability to do incremental builds.